GIFT: Games as Informal Training for Generalizable LLMs

 \subsubsection{Training Settings}

 Following the RAGEN framework, we train language models using $\text{StarPO}^*$, with trajectory-based reinforcement learning formulation using GRPO.
 We evaluate two model scales, Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct \cite{qwen2,qwen2.5}, as base models.
 In two-player and multi-player games, we employ Qwen3-14B as opponents \cite{qwen3technicalreport}.
+For CST, we set the block length to $\tau=4$ for Qwen2.5-1.5B and $\tau=1$ for Qwen2.5-7B.
+We use a larger block length for the smaller model to provide stronger task-local consolidation, while the larger model adopts the basic one-step CST cycle.
 Full training parameters and implementation are reported in Appendix~\ref{app:experiment}.

-We report three main experimental settings: single-task training, multi-task mixed training, and multi-task nested training.
+We report three main experimental settings: single-task training, multi-task mixed training, and multi-task CST.
 For multi-task configurations, we investigate progressive combinations of formal and informal learning and denote the setups as $\text{F + I}_k$, where $k$ indicates the number of informal learning components included in training, reflecting the depth and complexity of informal learning.
 Specifically, $\text{I}_1$, $\text{I}_2$, and $\text{I}_3$ correspond to \textit{Matrix Games}, \textit{Matrix Games} combined with \textit{TicTacToe}, and the full combination including \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who's the Spy}, respectively.